Croatia Road Trip Itinerary to help you plan your trip.

 We camped in Camp Marina, one of the smaller campsites near Krka National Park.
-This campsite was perfect for us because we found a place in the corner with the view.
-It is 5 KMs away from the main parking area that’s close to the ferry pier.
+This campsite was perfect for us because we found a place in the corner with a view.
+It is 5 km away from the main parking area that’s close to the ferry pier.
 This campsite has rooms too, so you can book a room if you’re not up for camping.

 Split – 2 Days

 Split is undoubtedly one of the most popular cities in Croatia, it also happens to be the largest city in the Dalmatia region.
 The drive here will take just over an hour, so we suggest leaving Krka National Park in the early morning to enjoy lunchtime in the city.

 This coastal urban city is never short of incredible sights and sounds, and it’s an exciting place to enjoy on a Croatia road trip.
 The city boasts still waters that reflect the shimmering sun and makes for the most wonderful place to go on a Croatian cruise.